-Other incidents such as noise, abuse and damage may be given a Category 2 status and we will agree an action plan with you within 3 working days.
+Other incidents such as noise, abuse and damage will be given a Category 2 status and we will agree an action plan with you within 3 working days.

-The action plan will include what you can do, if we can take action - what we will do, how quickly we will do it and how often we will contact you.
+The action plan will include what you can do and what we will do and how often we will contact you.